Sheikh-H/VenTory-Inventory-Manager/README.md

 handles requests for adding new stock.

-The route receives the form information and passes the stock information to the stock service.
+The route receives the form information and passes the stock information to the appropriate stock service.

 ---

 # 🗄️ Database

-VenTory uses SQLite with SQLAlchemy as its ORM.
+VenTory uses **SQLite with SQLAlchemy** as its ORM.

-The database contains four main models:
+The main database models are:

 ```text
 Business